mayaanne/foundations/resources/course-outline.md

 __Submit sprintly feedback form by 10pm Sunday to signal completion of work.__

 ## Extensions
 All students, regardless of FT or PT status are required to submit work at the end of the sprint by 10pm Sunday.
-If you are unable to complete the material by the end of the sprint, you must submit an extension request.
-All form links are located on the home index page of this GitHub repo.
+If you are unable to complete the material by the end of the sprint, you must let your facilitaor know before 5pm on Friday.

 __Extension requests are necessary even for PT__